 FAQ’s on How to Get Hairspray off Walls

 What is Hairspray?

-The basic formula which was invented in 1940, consisted of a polymer, a solvent, and a propellant.
+The basic formula, which was invented in 1940, consisted of a polymer, a solvent, and a propellant.
 The typical propellant was chlorine, fluorine, and carbon (commonly known as CFCs).
 Modern hairsprays no longer contain CFCs and often use hydrocarbons and compressed gasses for their propellants.
 Hydrocarbons and compressed gasses are not without fault, as they’re still known for their contribution to global warming.
 Consider a pump hairspray to reduce your carbon footprint.

 On the other hand, there are also hairspray brands that bet on natural holding ingredients.
-Typically, in this case, they utilize either gum arabic or gum tragacanth; two natural polymers that work in order to hold your hair in place.
+Typically, in this case, they utilize either gum arabic or gum tragacanth; two natural polymers that work to hold your hair in place.

 How to Remove Hairspray From Your Walls

 Before investing all your efforts into one method to remove hairspray from your walls, a good idea would be to perform a quick spot test to see how your walls will respond to each process.

 All you need to do is pick a small, noticeable area and do a test spot to see how your paint or wallpaper will be affected.

 Keep in mind a spot test will help avoid any damage to your wallpaper or paint discoloration; you don’t want to make things worse than how you started with.

 If your bathroom walls are covered in wallpaper, you will need to work gently and use as little water as possible not to saturate the area with papered walls.
 If that happens, you could damage the glue that fastens the wallpaper to the wall.